Skip to main content

 const subscribeToObjects = async (token, elementIds, callback) => {

-// Step 1: Create a subscription (optionally provide clientId and displayName)
+// Step 1: Create a subscription — clientId is required

 const createResponse = await fetch('https://api.i3x.dev/v1/subscriptions', {